heliosproj/HeliOS/README.md

 As noted in the key features, HeliOS supports two types of multitasking: cooperative and event driven.
 Cooperative multitasking embedded operating systems and task schedulers often use a round-robin scheduling strategy.
 However, HeliOS uses a run-time balanced strategy which ensures tasks with shorter run-times are prioritized over tasks with longer run-times.
 This ensures all running tasks receive approximately equal total run-time without using context switching.
 The other multitasking option available in HeliOS is event driven multitasking, which uses the wait/notify and timer interfaces.
 Mixing cooperative and event driven tasks in HeliOS is not a problem.
 # Why HeliOS?
 There are already so many great and proven RTOS and scheduler options available, then why HeliOS?
 That is certainly a valid question.
 HeliOS was never intended to replace or compete with the other options already available today (if you have not checked out FreeRTOS - you should, it is nothing short of an amazing RTOS for embedded and it is even more accessible today through the Arduino Library Manager).
 HeliOS, however, due to its size and simplicity, is intended to play in the space between RTOS's and task schedulers.
-HeliOS is tiny (smaller than FreeRTOS), easy to use and a great place to start for enthusiasts and hobbyists.
+HeliOS is tiny (smaller than FreeRTOS), easy to use and a great place to start for enthusiasts, hobbyists and researchers.
 # Getting Started
 ## Arduino
 Because HeliOS is compliant with the Arduino 1.5 (rev. 2.2) Library Specification, getting up and running is quick and easy.
 HeliOS can be installed directly from the Arduino Library Manager or downloaded and installed manually.
 Both options are described [here](https://www.arduino.cc/en/Guide/Libraries#toc3).
 Once up and running, check out one of the example sketches or refer to the HeliOS Programmer's Guide in the Documentation section.